core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 SIDs are globally unique and may be used as identityref.
 This approach is both compact and simple to implement.
 When SIDs are used, identityref MUST be encoded using a CBOR unsigned integer data item (major type 0) and set to a SID allocated from a registered SID range.

-The following example shows the encoding of leaf 'type' set to the value 'iana-if-type:ethernetCsmacd' (SID 1180 as listed in 'iana-if-type@2014-05-08.sid').
+The following example shows the encoding of a 'type' leaf instance set to the value 'iana-if-type:ethernetCsmacd' (SID 1180 as listed in 'iana-if-type@2014-05-08.sid').

 Definition example from {{RFC7317}}: